-The Department of Elementary and Secondary Education designates Capital City High School as an A+ High School.
+The Department of Elementary and Secondary Education designates Jefferson City High School and Simonsen Ninth Grade Center as an A+ High School.
 This program provides scholarship funds to eligible graduates of A+ designated high schools who attend a participating public community college or vocational/technical school, or certain private two-year vocational/technical schools.
 To be eligible, students must:

-- Be a U. S. Citizen, permanent resident, or lawfully present in the U.S. - Sign an A+ Agreement Form with your high school prior to graduation. - Attends a designated A+ School for two years and has graduated from such a school.
-(If one of your • parents is a member of the military on active duty or has retired from the military and relocated to Missouri within one year of their retirement, you are exempt from this requirement.
-However, you must attend an A+ designated high school and meet all of the other high school eligibility requirements.) - Graduate with an overall grade point average of 2.5 or higher on a 4.0 scale. • - Have at least a 95% attendance record overall for grades 9-12. - Perform at least 50 hours of unpaid tutoring or mentoring, of which up to 25% may include job shadowing. - Maintain a record of good citizenship and avoidance of the unlawful use of drugs and/or alcohol. - Have achieved a score of proficient or advanced on the Algebra I end-of-course exam.
+- Be a U. S. Citizen, permanent resident, or lawfully present in the U.S. - Sign an A+ Agreement Form with your high school prior to graduation. - Attend a designated A+ School for three consecutive years immediately prior to graduation.
+(If one of your parents is a member of the military on active duty or has retired from the military and relocated to Missouri within one year of their retirement, you are exempt from this requirement.
+However, you must attend an A+ designated high school in the school year immediately preceding graduation and meet all of the other high school eligibility requirements.) - Graduate with an overall grade point average of 2.5 or higher on a 4.0 scale. - Have at least a 95% attendance record overall for grades 9-12. - Perform at least 50 hours of unpaid tutoring or mentoring, of which up to 25% may include job shadowing. - Maintain a record of good citizenship and avoidance of the unlawful use of drugs and/or alcohol.\ - Have achieved a score of proficient or advanced on the Algebra I, Geometry, or Algebra II end-of-course exams.
 If you meet all of the eligibility requirements except the end-of-course exam requirement, you may establish eligibility by achieving a qualifying score on the mathematics component of the ACT test.
 You may achieve the qualifying score as a high school or postsecondary student.
 If you achieve the score as a postsecondary student you may be eligible for an award in the same term that you take the test.
 The Missouri Department of Higher Education will announce the qualifying ACT scores annually.
-For 2018-2019 school year: A score of 17 on the math ACT with a cumulative GPA of 2.5, a score of 16 on the math ACT with a cumulative GPA of 2.8 or a score of 15 on the math ACT with a cumulative GPA of 3.0 will meet the assessment requirement for A+.
+For 2017-18 school year: A score of 17 on the math ACT with a cumulative GPA of 2.5, a score of 16 on the math ACT with a cumulative GPA of 2.8 or a score of 15 on the math ACT with a cumulative GPA of 3.0 will meet the assessment requirement for A+.
+(The scores have not yet been set for the 2018-19 school year, however, no changes are anticipated, 5/30/18)